gitbls/sdm/Docs/Disk-Encryption.md

 # rootfs Disk Encryption

 One tool that can be used to increase system security is encryption.
 This article discusses using sdm to configure encryption for the rootfs partition on a Raspberry Pi system disk.
-This makes the loss of a disk far less of a problem, since the content cannot be read, nor can the disk be booted,  without knowing how to decrypt the partition either with a passphrase or a USB Keyfile Disk.
+This makes the loss of a disk far less of a problem, since the content cannot be read, nor can the disk be booted,  without knowing how to decrypt the partition either with a passphrase, Yubikey, or a USB Keyfile Disk.

 Although encryption does increase security, there are some challenges, such as:

-* The rootfs passphrase must be typed **on the console** *every* time the Pi reboots, but you can also use a USB Keyfile Disk, or enter the passphrase remotely via SSH. sdm fully supports both methods.
+* The rootfs passphrase must be typed **on the console** *every* time the Pi reboots, but you can also use a Yubikey or a USB Keyfile Disk, or enter the passphrase remotely via SSH. sdm fully supports both methods.
 Details below.
 * rootfs encryption does not make the running system any more secure
 * This tool does not provide any way to undo disk encryption if you decide you don't want it
   * You'll have to rebuild the system disk